irs1318dev/Fauxbot/Robot Programming Guide.md

       6. Click ok to close the Environment Variables and System Properties windows.
       7. Restart your computer.
 3. Get the code onto your local machine.
    1. Copy the repository's URL.
-In GitHub, find the repository you are interested in, click the "Clone or download" button, and then copy the text (e.g. "https://github.com/irs1318dev/irs1318_general.git").
+In GitHub, find the repository you are interested in, click the "Clone or download" button, and then copy the text (e.g. "https://github.com/irs1318dev/Fauxbot.git").
    2. Using commandline:
       1. Open a commandline window.
 On Windows, search for "cmd" or "Command Prompt".
 Navigate within your directory structure to a directory where you'd like to keep your source files (e.g. "```cd C:\Users\username\git\```").
-      2. Run the following git command to clone the repository to your local machine: "```git clone https://github.com/irs1318dev/irs1318_general.git```"
+      2. Run the following git command to clone the repository to your local machine: "```git clone https://github.com/irs1318dev/Fauxbot.git```"
-      3. Once the repository has been cloned, navigate into the main directory (e.g. "```cd C:\Users\username\git\irs1318_general```") and tell Gradle to build the code in the directory (type "```gradlew build```").
+      3. Once the repository has been cloned, navigate into the main directory (e.g. "```cd C:\Users\username\git\Fauxbot```") and tell Gradle to build the code in the directory (type "```gradlew build```").
 If gradle hasn't been installed yet, this should trigger it to be installed.
       4. Open VS Code for this project.
 In the main directory, type "```frccode2019 .```".
 This will tell VS Code to open with a reference to the folder you are currently exploring within cmd.
     3. Using GitHub Desktop:
        1. Open GitHub Desktop.
 For the best experience, you will need a GitHub user account that has been added to the irs1318dev group.
 If you haven't done that, consider doing that first.
        2. Go to File --> Clone Repository.
-If you have been added to the irs1318dev group, you can select the repository you want (e.g. "irs1318dev/irs1318_general") from a list of repositories under the GitHub.com tab.
-Otherwise, go to the the URL tab and enter the repository you want (e.g. "irs1318dev/irs1318_general") in the text box.
-Then choose a local path where this repository will be cloned (e.g. "C:\Users\username\git\irs1318_general") and click the clone button.
+If you have been added to the irs1318dev group, you can select the repository you want (e.g. "irs1318dev/Fauxbot") from a list of repositories under the GitHub.com tab.
+Otherwise, go to the the URL tab and enter the repository you want (e.g. "irs1318dev/Fauxbot") in the text box.
+Then choose a local path where this repository will be cloned (e.g. "C:\Users\username\git\Fauxbot") and click the clone button.
        3. Open VS Code for this project.
-Open VS Code and open the folder where code is located by going to File --> Open Folder, and selecting the folder within the one where the repository was cloned (e.g. "C:\Users\username\git\irs1318_general").
+Open VS Code and open the folder where code is located by going to File --> Open Folder, and selecting the folder within the one where the repository was cloned (e.g. "C:\Users\username\git\Fauxbot").

 If you have issues building the code using gradle for the first time, it may be one of the following issues:
 1. Insufficient disk space.
 If you get a message talking about not being able to copy a file or create a directory, it may be a disk space issue.
 Please clear some space so you have enough to build.